tomd1415/schoolNeedsDevices/README.md

 5. Add user authentication and authorization
 6. Implement audit trails for tracking changes
 7. Add data visualization for needs and device distribution
+8. Improve mobile responsiveness for tablet and phone use
+9. Add dark mode support

 ## Usage